 Between the play centres, the video games, the gymnastics classes, and the elaborate birthday parties, there are always places to trim, says Deveau.
 “Think about the $200 you might spend on your child’s birthday.
 Consider cutting your child’s birthday party back to $100, and investing the other $100 into an RESP.
 You’ll immediately have $120 in the account, and you’re still having a party.”

-Save even more by making your own cake instead of ordering one from the bakery or having an old-fashioned party at home instead of renting out a play facility.
+Save even more by making your own cake instead of ordering one from the bakery.
+Or have an old-fashioned party at home instead of renting out a play facility.

 5. Involve your family

 Deveau recommends asking relatives to consider giving “experience gifts,” such as paying for soccer camp or swimming lessons, rather than toys.
 “They’re more memorable than toys that get lost or broken, and you can put what you would have spent on these lessons or activities into an RESP to save for their future education,” Deveau says.
-As well, you can encourage grandparents looking for a way to contribute to also open RESPs in your children’s names.
+What’s more, special occasions like birthdays, graduations and holidays are excellent opportunities to encourage grandparents, relatives and friends to contribute to your kids’ RESPs.